StrangeBeeCorp/docs/docs/thehive/administration/authentication/oauth2.md

     * Default configuration
     * Disabled
     * Enabled:
-        * Enter the type of protocol, either http or https
+        * Enter the type of protocol, either HTTP or HTTPS
         * Enter the IP address or domain name of the proxy server
         * Enter the port number used by the proxy server

 8. Add a certificate.

-    No custom certificate authorities are allowed, so only certificates from trusted, predefined authorities will be accepted for secure connections.
+    Only use certificates from trusted, predefined authorities for secure connections; you can't use custom certificate authorities.

-    You can turn off the **Do not check certificate authority** toggle to bypass certificate validation, but this is not recommended as it may compromise connection security.
+    You can turn off the **Don't check certificate authority** toggle to bypass certificate validation, but this isn't recommended as it may compromise connection security.

-9. Turn on the **Disable hostname verification** toggle if you want to bypass the verification of the server's hostname against the certificate.
+9. Turn on the **Disable host name verification** toggle if you want to bypass the verification of the server's host name against the certificate.

 10. Select **Confirm**.